 Each WS is centred on key stages of the Microelectronics Ecosystem.
 The Direct Participants have considered the following benefits which have been key factors in joining.
 Without these positive considerations, no such Integrated Project would have materialized, and the collaborations described below would have been fewer and shallower (if any):

-Aggregation/cross-fertilization effect: the elevated number of partners with differing backgrounds in the industry brings together a wide pool of expertise along the value chain.
+Aggregation/cross-fertilization effect: the elevated number of partners with differing backgrounds in the industry and R&D brings together a wide pool of expertise along the value chain.
 This scope and diversity of knowledge and know-how which will be directly and indirectly pooled together will accelerate the speed and deepen the quality of the progress achieved within the many collaborations of the Integrated Project.

 Pulled by the best: due to the well-recognized world-class status of several participants to this Integrated Project which have an established track-record of differentiation with high-quality and high-technology products and services, expectation on the collaboration deliverables will be set at a high level, hence ensuring the quality of the deliverables.